ahhreggi/lighthouse-web-notes/Week_1/Day_4/callbacks.md

 hello
 This is a function.
 ```
+Functions that take in callbacks are referred to as **Higher Order Functions**.
+Below are some examples...

 ## Array.prototype.forEach()
 This method executes a provided function to each element in the array.
 It combines the value & index access capabilities of for ... of and for ... in loops.